Constructor (object-oriented programming): PHP

 In PHP, a class is only allowed to declare a maximum of one constructor method.
 Static methods, factory classes or optional constructor arguments are some ways to facilitate multiple ways to create objects of a PHP class.

 Perl 5

-In Perl programming language version 5, by default, constructors are factory methods, that is, methods that create and return the object, concretely meaning create and return a blessed reference.
+In Perl version 5, by default, constructors are factory methods, that is, methods that create and return the object, concretely meaning create and return a blessed reference.
 A typical object is a reference to a hash, though rarely references to other types are used too.
 By convention the only constructor is named new, though it is allowed to name it otherwise, or to have multiple constructors.
-For example, a Person class may have a constructor named new as well as a constructor new_from_file which reads a file for Person attributes, and new_from_person which uses another Person object as a template.
+For example, a Person class may have a constructor named new, and a constructor new_from_file which reads a file for Person attributes, and new_from_person which uses another Person object as a template.